benignware/wp-bootstrap-hooks/README.md

 ### Menu

-Bootstrap Hooks provides a Nav Menu Walker based on the work by [Edward McIntyre](https://github.com/twittem/wp-bootstrap-navwalker) which is automatically injected into menus per default.
+Bootstrap Hooks provides a custom MenuWalker based on the work by [Edward McIntyre](https://github.com/twittem/wp-bootstrap-navwalker) which is injected into menus per default.
-For the primary menu, the `navbar-nav`-class will be added.
+For the primary menu, the `navbar-nav`-class will automatically be added.

 Bootstrap Hooks also adds a script that handles links on dropdown-toggles which are prevented by default from Bootstrap.